These low cost home design ideas will help turn your house into a home! 10 easy ideas perfect for beginners and pros alike.

 10. DIY it

 Use washi tape on your lamp shade or spray paint your light fixtures or furniture (actually, once I spray painted a refrigerator!).
 There’s not much in your home you can’t update with a little creativity.
+This idea for DIY painted hexagon shelves is amazing and currently on my to-make list!

 If you need ideas on projects to try, here are a few to check out: